spatulatom/spatulatom/README.md

 ## About me
-Hello there and welcome on my profile My name is Tom and I love tinkering with frontend code, I focus on compliance with WCAG accessibility standards, client vs server side rendering, SEO optimazation with Ahref/Semrush crawlers, Google Search Console/Analitics monitoring.
+Hello there and welcome to my profile.
+My name is Tom and I love tinkering with frontend code.
+I focus on compliance with WCAG accessibility standards, client‑ vs server‑side rendering, SEO optimization with Ahrefs/Semrush crawlers, and Google Search Console/Analytics monitoring
 Tech stack:

 - Figma for wireframing and designing, Figma MCP